dawud1414/webparser/README.md

 Project Description:

-This project's function is to scrape indeed for jobs that match my criteria.
+This project's function is to scrape indeed for jobs that match my given parameters.

 ·It will scrape the job title, company name, date published, salary, address, and a brief description.